* Leaders from world's top 20 economies meeting in Hamburg

 * Summit host Merkel condemns violence

-* Police say only small minority of protesters violent (Recasts with new police action)
+* Police say only small minority of protesters violent (Adds protesters heading to concert hall, Greenpeace, Merkel)

-"I have every understanding for peaceful demonstrations but violent demonstrations put human lives in danger," Merkel, who was born in Hamburg, said earlier in the evening.
+"I have every understanding for peaceful demonstrations, but violent demonstrations put human lives in danger," she said.